Within These Walls: Series 5 (1978)

-The Lost episode
+The Lost Episode

 Episode three from series 2, "Nowhere for the Kids", no longer exists in any format, but its script is included in PDF format on Series Two, Disc One.
 The script is located in the root directory of the DVD and is called "Within These Walls-N#149129.pdf" The script lists St. John's Waterloo church as the rehearsal hall for read-through for the shows.

-Despite indications that this episode is unofficially available on the video-sharing website YouTube, this is not the case.
-'The Slap' (series 2 episode 4) is incorrectly labelled ‘Nowhere For The Kids' on YouTube.
+Despite past indications that this episode was unofficially available on the video-sharing website YouTube, this is not the case.